Opinion | State Republicans have found their first fight to pick with Biden

 However, that’s precisely what many of these same states did when the federal government wanted to expand Medicaid through the Affordable Care Act.
 They sued and won permission not to accept billions of dollars from the federal government to give their poor citizens health coverage.

-Not only that, saying the money is irresistible is a strange argument given that many Republicans in Congress said aid to states was completely unnecessary; they even claimed falsely that it would only help states with lots of Democrats, calling it a “blue state bailout.”
+Not only that, saying the money is irresistible is a strange argument given that many Republicans in Congress said aid to states was completely unnecessary; they even claimed falsely that it would only help states with lots of Democrats, calling it a “blue-state bailout.”

 Here’s the big picture.
-Republican states want this money, but they don’t want any restrictions on what they do with it, especially if it keeps them from cutting taxes.
+Republican states want this money, but they don’t want any restrictions on what they do with it, especially restrictions that keep them from cutting taxes.
 Some of those attorneys general are no doubt spoiling for a fight with the Biden administration, perhaps one that could take them to the Supreme Court.
 But one way or another, Yellen and the Treasury Department have to sort it out.